aspose-zip/Aspose.ZIP-Products/zip/net/extract/mhtml/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your MHTML files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="MHTML" readMoreLink="https://docs.fileformat.com/web/mhtml/" >}}
-Files with MHTML extension represent a web page archive format that can be created by a number of different applications.
-The format is known as archive format because it saves the web HTML code and associated resources in a single file.
-These resources include anything linked to the webpage such as images, applets, animations, audio files and so on.
-MHTML files can be opened in a variety of applications such as Internet Explorer and Microsoft Word.
-Microsoft Windows uses MHTML file format for recording scenarios of problems observed during the usage of any application on Windows that raises issues.
-The MHTML file format encodes the page contents similar to specifications defined in message/rfc822 which is plain text email related specifications.
-The actual specifications of the format are as detailed by RFC 2557.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->